I’ve Been a Club Pilates Member for Years & Here’s What It’s Really Like

 In just a few weeks, a lot of people are going to make the New Year’s resolution to get in shape or even lose weight.
 I see the wave of sign-ups every January at Club Pilates, where I’ve taken pilates reformer classes for the past three years.
 Then, usually, by March, the crowds have thinned and a lot of the people have gone back to living their pre-resolution lives.

-So, if you’ve been looking into a Club Pilates membership as a way to reach those fitness goals in the new year, but have questions, keep reading.
-I’m going to share the inside scoop on what it’s like as a member and how to get the most out of your membership if you do sign up.
+So, if you’ve been looking into a Club Pilates membership as a way to reach those fitness goals, but have questions and wonder if it’s worth it, keep reading.
+I’m going to share my honest Club Pilates review and the inside scoop on what it’s really like as a member, plus how to get the most out of your membership if you do sign up.

 What is Club Pilates?